ironhack-labs/data-labs/module-1/pandas-project.md

 ## Suggested Ways to Get Started

-* **Use a data set that is already normalized** - a great place to start looking would be [here](https://relational.fit.cvut.cz/search?tableCount%5B%5D=0-10&tableCount%5B%5D=10-30&dataType%5B%5D=Numeric&databaseSize%5B%5D=KB&databaseSize%5B%5D=MB).
+* **Find a messy data set** - a great place to start looking would be [here](https://github.com/awesomedata/awesome-public-datasets) and [here](https://www.kaggle.com/datasets).
+* **Examine the data and try to understand what the fields mean** before diving into data cleaning and manipulation methods.
-* **Break the project down into different steps** - creating the database, importing the data set and schema, generating the entity relationship diagram, examining the schema, coming up with a plan for your analysis, following through with that plan, and making adjustments where necessary.
+* **Break the project down into different steps** - use the topics covered in the lessons to form a check list, add anything else you can think of that may be wrong with your data set, and then work through the check list.
-* **Use the tools in your tool kit** - your knowledge of entities and relationships, all the SQL commands you've learned, different types of joins, different types of queries, etc.
+* **Use the tools in your tool kit** - your knowledge of Python, data structures, Pandas, and data wrangling.
 * **Work through the lessons in class** & ask questions when you need to!
 Think about adding relevant code to your project each night, instead of, you know... _procrastinating_.
 * **Commit early, commit often**, don’t be afraid of doing something incorrectly because you can always roll back to a previous version.
 * **Consult documentation and resources provided** to better understand the tools you are using and how to accomplish what you want.